CodeNextAdmin/Raspimon_Academy/README.md

 - a colors.txt file that has several colors you can use.
 Not all colors look good on an RGB LED, so these have been selected for you.
 Feel free to add others, however all the Raspimons in this activites will use this color palette.
 This file is purely for reference.

--a My_Raspimons folder where you will find a sample_raspimon.py file to show a very basic build and another emptier file called my_raspimon.py which you will use to build your first Raspimon.
+- a My_Raspimons folder where you will find a sample_raspimon.py file to show a very basic build and another emptier file called my_raspimon.py which you will use to build your first Raspimon.

--a Bestiary where you can get samples of Raspimon models to use or modify.
+- a Bestiary where you can get samples of Raspimon models to use or modify.
 The bestiary is in the form of a Python script that loops through all the examples, but you can also use the PDF version to copy and paste.

 ## How to progress
 Start with Stage 1, where you will begin by running welcome.py, your first script using Thonny, a Python editing tool that will also run all of your scripts.